-5.1.3 Hidden Subscription.
+Hidden Subscription.
 The "Hidden Subscription" dark pattern charges users a recurring fee under the pretense of a one-time fee or a free trial.
 Often, if at all, users become aware of the recurring fee once they are charged several days or months after their purchase.
-For example, we discovered that wsjwine.com offers users an Advantage service which appears to be a one-time payment of \$89 but renews annually, as shown in Figure 3c.
-Further, Hidden Subscription often appears with the "Hard to Cancel" dark pattern-which we describe in Section 5.6-thereby making the recurring charges harder to cancel than signing up for them.
-In total, we found 14 instances of Hidden Subscription dark pattern.
+For example, we discovered that ws jwine.com offers users an Advantage service which appears to be a one-time payment of \$89 but renews annually, as shown in Figure 3c.
+Further, Hidden Subscription often appears with the Hard to Cancel dark pattern-which we describe in Section 5.1.6-thereby making the recurring charges harder to cancel than signing up for them.
+In our data set, we found a total of 14 instances of Hidden Subscription dark pattern.

-Based on our taxonomy of dark pattern characteristics, we classify Hidden Subscription as at least partially deceptive (it misleads users about the nature of the initial offer) and information hiding (it withholds information about the recurring fees from users) in nature.
+Using our taxonomy of dark pattern characteristics, we classify Hidden Subscription as at least partially deceptive (it misleads users about the nature of the initial offer) and information hiding (it withholds information about the recurring fees from users) in nature.

-5.2 Urgency

-"Urgency" refers to the category of dark patterns that impose a deadline on a sale or deal, thereby accelerating user decision-making and purchases [26, 36, 52].
-Urgency dark patterns exploit the scarcity bias in users-making sales and deals more desirable than they would otherwise be, and signaling that inaction would result in losing out on potential gains from purchases.
-These dark patterns create a potent "fear of missing out" effect particularly when combined with the "Scarcity" (Section 5.5) and "Social Proof" (Section 5.4) dark patterns.
+5.1.2 Urgency.
+"Urgency" refers to the category of dark patterns that impose a deadline on a sale or deal, thereby accelerating user decision-making and purchases [26, 36, 52, 67].
+Urgency dark patterns exploit the scarcity bias in users-making discounts and offers more desirable than they would otherwise be, and signaling that inaction would result in losing out on potential savings.
+These dark patterns create a potent "fear of missing out" effect particularly when combined with the Scarcity (Section 5.1.5) and Social Proof (Section 5.1.4) dark patterns.

-We observed two types of the Urgency dark pattern: "Countdown Timers" and "Limited-time Messages" on 437 shopping websites across their product, cart, and checkout pages.
-In product pages, these indicated deadlines about site-wide sales and coupons, sales on specific products, or shipping deadlines; in cart pages, they indicated deadlines about product reservation (e.g., "Your cart will expire in 10:00 minutes, please check out now") and coupons, urging users to complete their purchase.
-Figure 4 highlights instances of these two types.
+We observed two types of the Urgency dark pattern: Countdown Timers and Limited-time Messages on 437 shopping websites across their product, cart, and checkout pages.
+In product pages, these indicated deadlines about site-wide sales and coupons, sales on specific products, or shipping deadlines; in cart pages, they indicated deadlines about product reservation (e.g., "Your